Punktum-dk/epp-service-specification/README.md

 <a id="change-hostname-sub-process"></a>
 #### Change hostname sub-process

-The process of changing a host name us unsupported by DK Hostmaster and will always result in an error code: `2102`.
+The process of changing a host name is unsupported by DK Hostmaster and will always result in an error code: `2102`.

 ![Diagram of EPP update host change hostname][epp_update_host_change_hostname]